 This project was funded by a Yale College Creative and Performing Arts award.

 I created a computer co-improviser as a final project for the course Algorithmic Composition.
 The program records melodies inputted as MIDI in real-time, performs a brief analysis, and then tries to generate new material.
-The results are not stunning, but at least endearing.

 This piece was a collaboration with Thomas Hagen for the Yale Open Music Initiative concert (spring 2019).